bertolo1988/apollo-server-skeleton/README.md

 - Fork project

+- Remove .vscode/ if vscode is not your editor

 - Replace all ocurrences of "apollo-server-skeleton" with your project name.

 - Verify everything works: `npm install && npm run test && npm run dev`